2026 Internship Opportunities

 • Please note different positions have varying hiring paperwork dependent on the organization's hiring practices.

 • These internships will involve direct collaboration with the organization's team and the CAHNR Fellows Program Coordinator.
-Accepted students should expect regular bi-weekly/monthly email check-ins for the duration of the internship with either you and the Internship supervisor to assess the quality of work and its alignment with your current position.
+Students accepted should expect monthly email check-ins with program coordinator during the duration of the internship to assess the quality of work and its alignment with your current position.

 Please contact Liliana.Oliveira@uconn.edu with any questions.